maidsafe/rfcs/proposed/0008-Connection_management.md

 # Summary

-Introduce the notion of clearly defined connection phases and establish directed routing network connections in conjunction with crust.
+Introduce the notion of clearly defined connection phases and establish directed routing network connections in conjunction with crust version 0.3 and later.
+The combined objective with crust proposed here for routing is to prepare for NAT traversal using UDP/uTP.

 # Motivation

+Starting with crust version 0.3, the API provides directional information on newly established connections.
+This information is helpful for establishing a routing network with the correct topology.
+Already at bootstrapping it simplifies the logic for the routing node.
+No artificial distinction is needed for a "new bootstrap connection", as that depends on the state of the node and whether the node accepts or has connected to another node.

 Both outgoing and incoming connections are created to peers with unknown direction.
 Use the connect/accept connection code available from crust to store timed state in-line with crust connection handling changes for connections in either direction.
 This will allow us to determine unambiguously who the connection initiator is and act accordingly.